deNBI/cloud-user-docs/wiki/Tutorials/PublicWebServer/index.md

 caddy hash-password
 ```

 on the command line on your instance.
+The command will ask you to enter and repeat a password of your choice.
-Add the username and the password hash by creating a new `basicauth` section as seen below.
+Add the username and the resulting generated password hash to the config file by creating a
+new `basicauth` section as seen below.

 `/etc/caddy/Caddyfile`:
 ```